SpenceKonde/ATTinyCore/README.md

 * ATtiny x41 (441/841)
 * ATtiny x8 (48, 88)

-On the following chips, SPI functionality can be achieved with the hardware USI - as of version 1.1.3 of this core, this should be handled transparently via the SPI library.
-Take care to note that the **USI does not have MISO/MOSI, it has DI/DO**; when operating in master mode, DI is MISO, and DO is MOSI.
-When operating in slave mode, DI is MOSI and DO is MISO.
-The #defines for MISO and MOSI assume master mode (as this is much more common).
-Clock dividers 2, 4, 8 and >=14 are implemented as separate routines; **call `SPISettings` or `setClockDivider` with a constant value to use less program space**, otherwise, all routines will be included along with 32-bit math.
-Clock dividers larger than 14 are only approximate because the routine is optimized for size, not exactness.
-Also, interrupts are not disabled during data transfer as SPI clock doesn't need to be precise in most cases.
-If you use long interrupt routines or require consistent clocking, wrap calls to `transfer` in `ATOMIC_BLOCK`.
-Be aware that USI-based I2C is not available when USI-based SPI is in use.
 * ATtiny x5 (25/45/85)
 * ATtiny x4 (24/44/84)
 * ATtiny x61 (262/461/861)